burlachenkok/exploring-python3/python3-note.md

 The first statement of the function body can optionally be a string literal - this string literal is the functions documentation string, or docstring.

 The execution of a function introduces a new symbol table used for the local variables of the function.
-More precisely, all variable assignments in a function store the value in the *local symbol table*.
+More precisely, all variable assignments in a function store values in the *local symbol table*.

 Variable references first look in the *local symbol table*, then in the *local symbol tables of enclosing functions*, and then in the *global symbol table*, and finally in the table of *built-in names*.
 Global variables and variables of enclosing functions cannot be directly assigned a value within a function (unless you use `global` and `nolocal` statements).
 Although they may be referenced.